ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 **Party:**

-A set of Parties participating in the execution of one or more given Workflows.
-A Workgroup is set up and managed by one Party that invites other Parties to join as workgroup members.
+An entity participating in the execution of one or more given Workflows.
+A Workgroup is set up and managed by one Party that invites other entities as Parties to join as workgroup members.

 **Portability:**